GWT: Scalable Optimizer State Compression for Large Language Model Training: Methods

 \section{Methods}

-In this section, we first provide an overview of the fundamental theory behind wavelet transforms, followed by a detailed explanation of how the proposed Gradient Wavelet Transform (GWT) method is integrated into the Adam optimizer \cite{Kingma2014AdamAM}.
+In this section, we first provide an overview of the fundamental theory behind wavelet transforms, followed by a detailed explanation of how the proposed Gradient Wavelet Transform (GWT) method is integrated into the Adam optimizer \cite{Kingma2014AdamAM} and a theoretical analysis of the relationship between wavelet transform and low-rank approximation.